AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 **7. What is a tensor, have you seen it before?
 Did you understand the section on the dot-product?**
 Deepak:
 Tensor is container of data / data set.
-Have used arrays, vectors, matrices which are differnt dimention tensors. yes, understood matrix dot-product operations performed Numpy library.
+Have used arrays, vectors, matrices which are tensors with differnt dimentions. yes, understood matrix dot-product operations performed Numpy library.
 Will need more hands-on practice to get used to syntax.